Romathonat/vulgaireDevEntries/caffeIntroduction/caffeIntroduction.md

 ```

 This will generate two files.
 A .caffemodel, ready for deployment, and a .solverstate, used to keep doing modifications to the CNN later.
 To deploy, I recommand making a deploy.protoxt file, like [here](https://github.com/BVLC/caffe/blob/master/models/bvlc_googlenet/deploy.prototxt).
-It is the same as train_val.prototxt, without a data layer instead of TRAIN and TEST layers, and an ending layer specifying that we want a classification as the output:
+It is the same as *train_val.prototxt*, without a data layer instead of TRAIN and TEST layers, and an ending layer specifying that we want a classification as the output:

 ```
 layer {